-- state of dysregulation and has no mechanism for self-calming or regulating their strong emotional reactions may be physically contained by staff. - ➤ Tactical Pre Escalation: Staff should work tirelessly to ensure they form positive relationships with all pupils.
+Staff should work tirelessly to ensure they form positive relationships with all pupils.
 This will support staff to ensure any negative behaviour is eradicated and prevented.
-Staff have appropriate training (MAPA) where emphasis is on de-escalating behaviour before it results in 'physical Intervention' or 'exclusion assault'.
+All staff have appropriate training where emphasis is on using verbal intervention to support deescalating behaviour before it results in a Safety Intervention.
+All Safety Interventions should be used as a last resort and should be recorded on CPOMs and in the Bound Book.